toful/ParallelQuickMergeSort/README.md

 # ParallelQuickMergeSort
-QuickMerge Sort version Parallelized using OpenMP during the Parallel and Massive Computation Subject, URV.
+QuickMerge Sort version Parallelized using OpenMP and MPI during the Parallel and Massive Computation Subject, URV.

 ## Build
 For building the code you can use the Makefile included in the src folder: